 How does it work?

-Beta Sitosterol helps in reducing cholesterol level in the body by limiting the cholesterol amount that gains access to the body.
+Beta-Sitosterol helps in reducing cholesterol levels in the body by limiting the cholesterol amount that gains access to the body.
 Furthermore, it helps to old the prostate to reduce inflammation (swelling).

 On the other hand, the enzyme is charged with the responsibility of converting testosterone to DHT.
 Results so far indicate that people using beta-sitosterol had success with the supplement after using it for weeks.